Lionheart (Saxon album)

-Lionheart is the sixteenth studio album by heavy metal band Saxon released in 2004.
+Lionheart is the sixteenth studio album by English heavy metal band Saxon, released in 2004.
 It is the only studio album featuring drummer Jörg Michael.

 The title is inspired from Richard the Lionheart, a 12th-century King of England.
 "Beyond the Grave" was released as a single and a video.
 The album was re-released on 17 February 2006 in digipak format (limited to 10,000 copies) with a bonus DVD-Audio featuring previously unreleased material, videos, rough mixes and a new 5.1 / 96 K mix of the whole album, as well as a Saxon keyholder and a patch.